HugoTamaki/cederj-capivara/README.md

 Run `rails s` and be happy :)

-This project users rspec for specs.
+This project uses rspec for specs.
 To run tests, run the command:

 ```
 rspec spec